Hiking: Myths and prejudices

 High-quality equipment is overrated.

-Many rather think of expensive equipment when saying this.
-The higher quality equipment, the better, but it doesn’t always have to be expensive.
+Many think of expensive equipment when saying this.
+The higher the quality of equipment, the better, but it can still be inexpensive.
+Most brands are overrated and overpriced.

 Many people confuse hiking with mountaineering or expeditions.
-You can hike even with normal clothes and little equipment.
-I myself, for example, make day trips in everyday clothes, only my hiking boots with appropriate socks are a must-have.
+You can hike even with regular clothes and little equipment.
+For example, I make day trips in everyday clothes, only my hiking boots with appropriate socks are a must-have.

 Food